SAP/luigi/docs/content-guidelines.md

 ### Navigation metadata

-This type of metadata determines where in the navigation structure of the Luigi website the document will be shown.
-It must be written as a json object surrounded by `<!--meta` `meta-->` tags.
+This type of metadata determines where to display the document in the navigation structure of the Luigi website.
+It must be written as a JSON object surrounded by `<!--meta` `meta-->` tags.
 For example:

 ```json
 <!-- meta